Transcatheter aortic valve replacement (TAVR)

 The doctor removes the catheter once the new valve is securely in place.

 During TAVR, your health care team carefully watches you.
 Your blood pressure, heart rate and rhythm, and breathing are constantly checked.

 After the procedure

-Transcatheter aortic valve replacement (TAVR) may relieve the signs and symptoms of aortic valve stenosis and improve your overall health and quality of life.
-TAVR can also reduce the risk of death.
+Transcatheter aortic valve replacement (TAVR) may reduce symptoms of aortic valve stenosis.
+Fewer symptoms may help improve quality of life.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.